JasonJWilliamsNY/cyverse-reproducbility-tutorial/step2.rst

     bash Miniconda3-latest-Linux-x86_64.sh -b -p /opt/conda

     #make sure all conda packages will be in path by symbolic links to /bin
+    #this step is a bit of a hack and you may get some warnings about
+    #symbolic links that cannot be created - it's ok.
     ln -s /opt/conda/pkgs/*/bin/* /bin
     ln -s /opt/conda/pkgs/*/lib/* /usr/lib